PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/tekton-getting-started-fundamental-concepts/index.md

   appendFilePath: true # to append file path to Edit link
 ---

 Tekton provides a cloud-native, standardized set of building blocks for CI/CD systems.
 It is an [open-source project](https://github.com/tektoncd) and is part of the [Continuous Delivery Foundation](https://cd.foundation/projects/) set of projects.
 It runs natively on Kubernetes and can target any platform, language, or cloud.
 It extends the Kubernetes API and provides custom resources to create CI/CD pipelines.
-Since it uses Kubernetes native CRD's , we can use familiar tools to create ,manage and monitor tekton pipelines.
+Since it uses Kubernetes native CRD's , we can use familiar tools to create, manage and monitor tekton pipelines.
 Tekton aims to make it easier and faster to build, test, and package up your source code.
 It allows developers to build, test, and deploy cloud-native, containerized applications across multiple Kubernetes providers, build and deploy immutable images, version control IaC etc. Tekton can be used to perform advanced Kubernetes deployment/rollback strategies such as blue-green deployment, canary deployment, rolling updates etc.

 Tekton was originally the build system for the Knative serverless workload platform.
 It was converted to a standalone project implementing a general-purpose CI/CD platform.
 It was donated to the Continuous Delivery Foundation in March 2019.

 This diagram depicts the various components of tekton and their interactions.

 ![Tekton components](Tekton-architecture.png)